tenforce/ai-proficient-mysql/ai-service-FCIR/README.md

 This describes the configuration for the FCIR component.

-The results database is three tables.
+The results database consists of three tables.

 The first table contains a list of additive names with the following columns:
    - additive_name: the name of the additive
    - additive_synonym: the synonym or parent name of the additive (usually the preferred name)